alaamohamed58/alaamohamed58/README.md

 Currently, I'm focusing on enhancing my skills in:

 - Frontend technologies: Advanced React patterns, Redux best practices, and responsive design.
-- Backend technologies: Node.js optimizations and building scalable APIs..
+- Backend technologies: Node.js, express js and mongodb optimizations and building scalable APIs..

 If you're passionate about any of these areas, let's connect and learn together!